telexintegrations/aws-cost-spend-monitor/README.md

 ## License

-This project is licensed under the [MIT License](https://github.com/telexintegrations/aws-cost-spend-monitor/blob/main/LICENSE) - see the  file for details.
+This project is licensed under the [MIT License](https://github.com/telexintegrations/aws-cost-spend-monitor/blob/main/LICENSE) - see the LICENSE file for details.